amyquinton/drawdown-sdg/drawdown-sdgs.md

 </table></div>

 ## Open data and code from this analysis
 We hope this post is interesting and thought provoking.
-If anybody would like to contribute further to it, [here][12] is the spreadsheet containing our rough analysis with comments allowed for everybody - we will recieve  email notifications if/when people comment their suggestions.
-Also [here][13] is a repo. with the code we used to produce everything else in this post, pull requests welcome.
+If anybody would like to contribute further to it, [here][12] is the spreadsheet containing our rough analysis.
+Anyone can add comments/suggestions.
+We will recieve an email notification when people comment.
+Also [here][13] is a repository with the code we used to produce everything else in this post (pull requests welcome).

 ## Conclusions
-Governments, Businesses and other orgs. are looking for ways to contribute towards the [Sustainable Development Goals (SDGs)][1].
-Our rudimentary analysis above shows that [The Drawdown Solutions][3] provide well operationalised ways to address climate change while also contributing to a broad range of other SDGs and benefits.
+Our rudimentary analysis above shows that [The Drawdown Solutions][3] provide well described and measurable ways to address climate change while also contributing to a broad range of other SDGs and benefits.

+We hope this is useful for governments, businesses, not-for-profits and others looking for direct ways to contribute towards the [Sustainable Development Goals (SDGs)][1].

 [1]: https://sustainabledevelopment.un.org/sdgs